-I will admit, I was a bit late jumping on the almond butter bandwagon.
-I’ve had peanut butter in the past, but it was never a huge part of my diet, pre-healthy or current.
+I will admit, I was a bit late jumping on the almond butter bandwagon a few years ago.
+I’d had peanut butter, but it was never a huge part of my diet.
 I just don’t really like peanuts.
-Now, almonds, I LOVE almonds!
-Some people have to put sweets and chocolate at the top of their cupboards out of easy snacking reach, well I have to do the same with almonds.
+Now, almonds.
+I LOVE almonds!
+Some people have to put sweets and chocolate at the top of their cupboards out of easy snacking reach, well I have to do the same with almonds (to be fair, chocolate too).
 I could snack on them all day long, and whilst they are great as part of a healthy diet, eating too much of anything can tip you over the edge.

-2) Turn it on and set a timer for 15 minutes.
-This is what it will look like at first.
+Turn it on and set a timer for 15 minutes.

-4) Leave it for another 5 minutes (sometimes it needs a few more minutes) and it will turn into a butter texture.
+Leave to mix for another 5 minutes (sometimes it needs a few more minutes) and it will turn into a butter texture.